 Denmark is the most interesting country for holiday cycling in Europe.
 We can organize your trip as an individual trip and find bicycles to rent - if you need that.

 Just tell us when, how many persons, how long time, where in Denmark you prefere to go, which accommodation you prefere etc and we will make you an offer.

 Read more about The National Cycle Routes in Denmark beneath.

-Here is some general information about cycling holidays in Denmark: Cycling in Denmark with Danish Cycle Safari and some practical tips for your cycle trip.
+Here is some general information about cycling holidays in Denmark: Cycling in Denmark with Danish Cycle Safari.

 For further information please contact

 March 2012 has Foreningen Frie Fugle become member of Cycling Embassy of Denmark.

 The Cycling Embassy of Denmark is a comprehensive network of private companies, local authorities and non-governmental organizations working together to promote cycling and communicate cycling solutions and know-how.
 Our mission is to encourage cycling all over the world. www.cycling-embassy.dk